Kootek Portable Review

 One thing that makes us stoked about the Kootek is the inclusion of straps.
-And not just a piece of rope but high quality, heavy-duty webbing straps with triple bar-tacked loops.
+And not just a piece of rope but high-quality, heavy-duty webbing straps with triple bar-tacked loops.
 No other tested model had straps of this quality included in their price.
-For day use hammocks, this type of strap is our favorite; quick to set up and adjust, durable and confidence inspiring, and wide to protect tree bark.
+For day use hammocks, this type of strap is our favorite; quick to set up and adjust, durable and confidence-inspiring, and wide to protect tree bark.

-Once you add in a tarp and bug net to the Kootek you would have a pretty heavy system that wouldn't be ideal for carrying on a backpacking trip but has excellent potential for car camping and other trips where weight is not critical.
+Once you add a tarp and bug net to the Kootek you would have a pretty heavy system that wouldn't be ideal for carrying on a backpacking trip but has excellent potential for car camping and other trips where weight is not critical.